A cervical cerclage is a procedure that holds the cervix closed during pregnancy. The cervix is a narrow canal between the uterus (womb) and vagina.

 What to Expect

 Prior to Procedure

-- Stop sexual activity 1 week before the procedure if requested by your doctor.
+- Stopping sexual activity one week before the procedure

 Description of Procedure

-- Stitches will be put around the outside of the cervix then tightened and tied to close the cervix.
-This type of cerclage can be removed in the doctor’s office without anesthesia.
+- Stitches will be put around the outside of the cervix and tightened and tied to close it.
+It can later be removed in the doctor's office without anesthesia.

-- An incision will be made in the cervix and a special band will be placed around the outside of the cervix.
+- An incision will be made in the cervix and a special band will be placed around the outside of it.
 The band will be pulled to close the cervix.
-If this is a temporary cerclage, it may need to be removed at a surgery center with anesthesia.
+If this is a temporary cerclage, it may be removed at a surgery center with anesthesia.

-A third option requires an incision in the abdomen.
-The surgeon will use the incision to access the cervix and place a band around the cervix.
-The band will be tightened and tied to close the cervix.
+An incision will be made in the abdomen to access the cervix.
+A band will be placed around the outside of the cervix.
+The band will be pulled to close the cervix.
 This cerclage will need to be removed with a later abdominal incision or during a planned cesarean section.

 If a vaginal birth is planned, a temporary cerclage will be removed around 37 weeks of pregnancy.
-If the cerclage will be left in place for future pregnancies, the delivery must be done with a cesarean section .
+If the cerclage will be left in place for future pregnancies, the delivery must be done by cesarean section .